 Alicia has a B.A in English Literature and Theatre Studies from Thompson Rivers University, where she is now Writer & Storyteller for the Faculty of Student Development.
 Alicia is a freelance writer for The Echo and Sun Peaks Independent News, and also writes the humour blog “Pin Up Picks Pen Up”, which has been read in over 90 countries.
 Alicia is involved with performance whenever possible.
 This is her fourth year with the Kamloops Film Festival; it is certifiably her favourite time of year.
 She appreciates a well-crafted film above most things in life—alongside travel, laughter, good friends, CBC 2, the company of two bears and a tasty tall latte.

-Cathy has been enjoying retirement for 12 years.
-She and husband Phil have been fortunate to indulge their passion for travel, visiting countries near and far.
+Cathy has been enjoying retirement for 15 years.
+She and husband Phil have been fortunate enough to indulge their passion for travel, visiting countries near and far.
 After a few years as a volunteer with the Kamloops Film Society and then the Film Festival, she wanted to become more involved.
 At the invitation of Dušan and Rheannon, and with the encouragement of Sharon, she did……and loved it immediately.
 After all, what’s not to love about movies?
 The characters, the plots, the scenery, the costumes; Cathy has especially grown to appreciate cinematography which, to her, can make or break a movie.
-When not attending the screenings of fantastic films, Cathy enjoys reading, NYT crosswords, card making, sewing, gardening, volunteering, socializing with friends and being a part of the Kamloops Choristers.
+When not attending the screenings of fantastic films, Cathy enjoys reading, solving challenging crosswords, card making, sewing, gardening, volunteering, socializing with the Domino Divas and other friends, and singing with the Kamloops Choristers.

-Although she remembers attending the first Kamloops Film Festival twenty-one years ago, this is Dianne’s first year volunteering for the festival.
+Although she remembers attending the first Kamloops Film Festival twenty-two years ago, this is Dianne’s second year volunteering for the festival.

 Doug Andrews is a goldsmith and business owner in downtown Kamloops.
 Karateristics jewellery and design is a European rated studio with a unique retail.
 Community means a lot to Doug as it is important to the healthy lifestyle and family we enjoy.